 Michalopolous N, et al. (2016).
 A personalized monitoring and recommendation framework for kinetic dysfunctions: The Trendelenburg gait.
 DOI: 10.1145/3003733.3003786

-The information herein on "Trendelenburg Gait" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Trendelenburg Gait" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.